 - taking prenatal vitamins, eating a balanced diet, exercising regularly, and maintaining overall good health

-- using a lubricant when it’s time to push, as this decreases friction and likelihood of tearing
+- using a lubricant when it’s time to push

-- keeping the perineum warm to increase blood flow and soften the muscles (you can place a warm towel on the perineum to accomplish this)
+- keeping your perineum warm, such as with a warm towel, to increase blood flow and soften the muscles

-If you’re concerned about vaginal tearing or at increased risk, consult your doctor before birth to ask how to lessen the chances of it occurring.
+If you’re concerned about vaginal tearing or at increased risk, consult your healthcare provider before you give birth to find out how to lessen your risk.